thdaemon/pixiv-novel-saver/README.md

 - `S` means the novel is in a series.
 To disable series support, specify `-d` or `--no-series`.

+- `T` Timestamp available.
+Pixiv gives us "update time" before getting full content of novel and lazy mode is always on.

-- `I` on Lazy Mode, this novel have been ignored.
+- `I` on Lazy mode, this novel have been ignored.

-- `U` on Lazy Mode, this novel have been updated.
+- `U` This novel have been updated.
+It means that this novel will be re-downloaded or a new version will be saved.

 ## TODO